Last updated on May 3, 2024

 The Mana Base

-Getting the mana just right in non-green decks can be a little difficult, and that’s why you’re running four mana rocks to help you ramp.
+Getting the mana just right in non-green decks can be a little difficult, and that’s why you’re running mana rocks to help you ramp.

 Arcane Signet